Common Causes Of Traction Control Light Coming On

 The Common Reasons For traction control light staying onComing On

 In most cases, the TC light comes on when you are speeding up.
 Amateur drivers may panic in this situation, but keeping a cool head will help you avoid any accident.

 Just be careful and focus on stabilizing the steering wheel as much as possible.
 The safety action to take is to slow down the car and take it to a servicing shop to fix the problem.

 Here are some of the most common reasons that turn on the traction control light:

 1. Malfunctioning Wheel Speed Sensor

+The most common answer why traction control light staying on is from the wheel speed sensor.
 The wheel speed sensors work with the TCS and the engine control unit, so there is a balance between the wheel speed and traction.
 The sensors monitor the rotation speed of the wheels and send signals to the TCS if anything is in disorder.